-Participants on independent study, internship, service learning, research, direct enrollment, or exchange programs abroad should provide complete travel and contact information for their application, maintained electronically by the Office of International Education and Development at App State.
+Participants on independent study, internship, service learning, research, direct enrollment, or exchange programs abroad should provide complete travel and contact information for their application, maintained electronically by OIP at App State.

 For faculty-led programs, information on travel methods and routes should be as specific as possible (by bus, train, air, sea, private, and/or commercial).
 Program leaders should present and prioritize alternative methods of travel and routes in the event that the usual route is no longer safe or feasible.
 Maps should be available demarcating participant and faculty/staff sites, meeting points, and pick-up points, and maps should include estimated travel time under normal circumstances.
 In airports, airplanes, trains, and train stations, participants should engage in appropriate conduct.
 All education abroad participants should: